LLNL/zfp/docs/source/issues.rst

 Troubleshooting
 ===============

-This document is intended for trouble shooting problems with |zfp|, in case any arise, and primarily focuses on how to correctly make use of |zfp|.
-If the decompressed data looks nothing like the original data, or if the compression ratios obtained seem not so impressive, then it is very likely that array dimensions or compression parameters have not been set correctly, in which case this trouble shooting guide could help.
+This section is intended for troubleshooting problems with |zfp|, in case any arise, and primarily focuses on how to correctly make use of |zfp|.
+If the decompressed data looks nothing like the original data, or if the compression ratios obtained seem not so impressive, then it is very likely that array dimensions or compression parameters have not been set correctly, in which case this troubleshooting guide could help.

 The problems addressed in this section include: